carpentries-incubator/reproducible-publications-quarto/README.md

 ## Contributing

+### 2023-08-11 note:
+_This version of the workshop is no longer being maintained or updated.
+Instead we are working on re-vamping this workshop for Quarto.
+We'll be submitting the re-vamped workshop to Carpentries Incubator.
+Contact us if you interested in teaching the Quarto version of this workshop or have a related project._

 We welcome all contributions to improve the lesson!
 Maintainers will do their best to help you if you have any questions, concerns, or experience any difficulties along the way.